 What Is The Origin Of The Term “Fore”?

-A forecaddie will help to speed up the game, help the player locate the ball when it goes off track, and reduce the number of balls lost during a round.
+Having a forecaddie point in the ball’s direction speeds up the game.
+It helps the player locate the ball when it goes off track and reduces the number of balls lost during a round.
 Golf balls were expensive back then.

 If the player was concerned that the ball might strike one of the forecaddies, he would shout out “fore” as a warning.
 This would, hopefully, give them time to avoid being hit by a fast-moving ball.
 Initially, so we are told, the players would shout “forecaddie” as a warning.
 This was later shortened to fore.

+Another theory could answer our question, where did the word fore in golf originate?
 The origin, like the sport itself, is Scottish.
-The term “fore” is a prefix that has been used since the Middle Ages and is used to indicate something that is ahead.
+The term “fore” is a prefix that has been used since the Middle Ages to indicate something ahead.